HUNTER SOCIETY PSYCHOLOGICAL EXAMINATIONS

 "Start from the very beginning of the trial, Jason."

 Jason's eyes fell on the timer.
 For once he gave no trouble in speaking.

 "...the hunt took place in England.
-The case of a possession in a little girl.
+The case of a possession of a little girl.
 We flew out early morning, got there sometime later... got some sleep.
 Went to the house the next day.
-There was trashed piled up outside like nobody had gone out in a while.
+There was trash piled up outside like nobody had gone out in a while.
 The house itself was clean. "

 "We talked to the mother first..."
 There was a pause.
 A slight hesitation.
 "Her name was Carol.
 She told us what was going on."
 He cast a small glance up to Seth.
 Words were coming out tired and emotionless thus far.
 "Red rimmed eyes.
 Hungry all the time.
 Hungry for meat for the most part... said she tried to take a bite out of her one night.
 It raised flags, not towards possession.
 Something was off."